This week’s episode is titled “Hammering out the Details. ”

 Their founder was the 3rd C mystic Mani.
-He proposed two opposing forces, light & darkness who were locked in eternal combat.
-Salvation was defined as the victorious struggle of the Children of light overcoming the darkness by a life of self-denial and celibacy.
+He proposed two opposing forces, light & darkness, forever locked in eternal combat.
+Salvation was defined as the victorious struggle of the Children of Light overcoming the darkness by a life of self-denial and celibacy.
 If some of this sounds a lot like the Zoroastrianism of Persia – Give yourself a gold star; you figured out where it came from!

-Mani was a Parthian who’d grown up in a home that was mostly Christian in orientation.
-But he was loath to give up the ancient Zoroastrianism of his homeland, so he decided to mix the two.
+Mani was a Parthian who’d grown up in a home that was nominally Christian.
+He was loath to give up the ancient Zoroastrianism of his peers and homeland, so he decided to mix the two.
 And once he’d begun, he decided to go ahead and add a dash of Buddhism, some Hinduism, & a sprinkle of Judaism.
-Mani’s wasn an ancient version of Baha’i – you know, just snag whatever seems most appealing form a half dozen major religions, toss it in a bowl, mix thoroughly, cook at 350 for 20 minutes, let Cool, and serve with a cup of Koolaid.
+Mani’s religion was an ancient version of Baha’i – you know, just snag whatever seems most appealing from a handful of major religions, toss it all in a bowl, mix thoroughly, cook at 350 for 20 minutes, let cool, and serve with a cup of Koolaid.

 Let’s turn now to take a look at another key Church Leader; Clement of Alexandria.